morganmccrory/ruby-racer/README.md

 # ruby-racer
-Ruby game in which players "race" across the screen
+Ruby game in which players "race" across the screen.
+You can play this game in your terminal by running the file.